 Dorothy’s journals provide a backstory to “Christabel,” a poem of Coleridge’s that was intended to be included in Lyrical Ballads until the friends had a spat.
 “Christabel” is first mentioned in an August 1800 entry, when Dorothy shares that Coleridge read it to them.
 In October, she records that William had determined not to print the poem in Lyrical Ballads.

-Author Val McDermid researched the collection as part of his work on The Grave Tattoo, a murder mystery involving the connection between a tattooed body discovered on a Lake District hillside; Fletcher Christian, the leader of the mutiny on HMS Bounty, and his schoolmate, William Wordsworth.
+Author Val McDermid researched the collection as part of her work on The Grave Tattoo, a murder mystery involving the connection between a tattooed body discovered on a Lake District hillside; Fletcher Christian, the leader of the mutiny on HMS Bounty, and his schoolmate, William Wordsworth.
 (To learn more, read “Val McDermid of Tattoos and Christian Fletcher,” from Shots, a crime and thriller ezine. )

 For more on Dove Cottage, the Wordsworth Museum and its terrific gift shop, click here.